LisaLisa1987/generator-mobile/README.md

 Press enter, wait a little bit and let the generator do some stuff for you.

+Finally, use

+`bower install`

-And ... here you are!
+and ... here you are!
 Have fun with your new (web) app.